Pet Spay & Neuter for Dogs & Cats in Hyde Park, IL

 Is This Surgery Safe for My Pet?

-We always examine pets thoroughly prior to surgery to assess their health.
+We always examine dogs and cats thoroughly prior to surgery to assess their health.
 If your pet does have an ongoing illness, we may need to delay their surgery.
 As with every surgery, we perform spays and neuters with the most stringent safety and monitoring protocols in place.
 We also use comprehensive pain management to keep discomfort minimal so your pet can recover safely.

 If you'd like to meet with one of our veterinarians to discuss spaying and neutering, please call (773) 324-4484!